 [Place Figure 1 here]

 Lignins are commonly classified depending on: (a) the type of wood from which they derive (e.g., hardwood and softwood), (b) the process used to isolate it.
-The most important industrial lignin types are Kraft, Lignosulfonates, and organosolv.
+The most important industrial lignin types are Kraft, Lignosulfonates, and Organosolv.

 The structure of lignin is highly dependent upon its origin and processing chemistry.
 More specifically, when the rather complex and irregular structure of lignin is compounded with its natural diversity and the complex processing chemistries, a material of extreme variability, diversity and heterogeneity emerges, which limits its use to low-value applications16.
 While softwood lignins contain mainly guaiacyl units (G) with negligible amounts of p-hydroxyphenyl groups (G lignin), hardwood lignins are composed by guaiacyl and syringyl subunits (GS lignin) in varying ratios and grass lignins are constituted by guaiacyl, syringyl and p-hydroxyphenyl (GSH lignin) subunits.
 If the extractive approach used to isolate lignin is considered, it dramatically affects the structure of the emerging lignin17.
 Figure 2 depicts three lignin structures, differing by the isolation approach employed.
 Some considerations regarding the effect of the extraction method could be highlighted.
 Firstly, Kraft lignin is a dealkylated, highly fragmented, and condensed lignin, while Organosolv lignin has a structure similar to milled wood lignin (isolated using the Bjorkman approach)18–20.
 Finally, lignosulfonates are characterized by a high degree of sulfonation, depending on the intensity and the conditions of the extractive sulfonation process.